cmayeul/FluoGAN/README.md

 ###  Find the best regularisation

-Try to apply the software on a small crop of your sample and optimize manually the regularization parameter `-g_x_l1`.
-It is related to the proportion of signal compared to the backgroud.
+Try to apply the software on a small crop of your sample and optimize manually the regularization parameters `-g_x_l1` and `-g_b_grad`.
+There are related to the proportion of signal compared to the backgroud and the smoothness of the background.

 To find the best regularization it is better not to use the discriminator, which means `-g_D 0` and `-n_d 0`.
 First it will be faster and in any case you have to achieve first convergence with L2 distance before using the discriminator distance to improve results.